Kaltsoon/kilke/README.md

       decimals: number, // how many decimals are used to display measurements
       reactorTitle: string, // title showed in the reactor view
       unit: {
-        unit: string // unit short name, such as "RPM"
+        unit: string, // unit short name, such as "RPM"
         title: string, // unit long name, such as "Temperature" },
       calibration: {